schlayguy/prank-webpage/README.md

-Schlayballs Master Phishing Education Class used by pro cyber con artist Ahoy, cyber-anglers!
-Ready to cast a net and hook your pals in a hilarious, ethical phishing prank?
-"Reel 'Em In" is a mock phishing study and a serious useful skill for managing both front end and back end servers.
+#Schlayballs Master Phishing Education Class used by some pro cyber con Artist

+Ahoy, cyberhomos!!
+Ready to cast a net and hook your mocked friends?
+"Reel 'Em In" is a mock phishing study and a practical skill for managing both front end and back end servers.
-Built with Flask, SQLite, and ngrok, this project spins up a shady webpage that screams "FREE TROUT TICKETS TO RAINBOW RIVER!" to lure unsuspecting clickers.
+Built with Flask, SQLite, and ngrok, this project spins up a suspicious webpage to lure unsuspecting clickers.
 Every click gets logged with the front end's biting your bait and getting hooked, compiling all their responses in real-time you can see in your SQLite.
-My victims(friends) typed "6969" or "420" and sometimes "Banned!" for those who kept nibbling the bait.
-With email alerts that roast victims gently and a debrief that schools them on phishing scams, this is cybersecurity education with some serious hiliarity.
+My victims(friends) typed "6969" or "420" and sometimes "Banned!" for the fish nibbling the bait.
+With email alerts that alert victims gently and a debrief that schools them on phishing scams, this is cybersecurity education with some serious MOCKS!

 Click Trolling: SQLite logs every click with the precision of a fish counter at a sushi bar.
 First click?
 "6969" for the win.
 Back for more?
 "Banned!" with a digital dunce cap.
 Timestamps and anonymized IPs keep it legit.